Several types of medications are used to treat allergy symptoms. Here's more information.By Mayo Clinic Staff

 - Mometasone (Elocon)

-Mast cell stabilizers block the release of immune system chemicals that contribute to allergic reactions.
-These drugs are generally safe but usually need to be used for several days to reach full effect.
-They are usually used when antihistamines are not working or not well-tolerated.
+Mast cell stabilizers block the release of chemicals in the immune system that contribute to allergic reactions.
+These drugs are generally safe but usually need to be used for several days to produce the full effect.
+They're usually used when antihistamines are not working or not well-tolerated.

 Prescription eyedrops include the following: